CosmWasm/docs-deprecated/docs/05-actor-model/03-actor-in-blokchain.md

   by a variety of keys
 * `IndexedSnapshotMap` - `IndexedMap` and `SnapshotMap` married

-What is very important - every state type in the contract is created with some name.
-It is because to be fully precise, all of those types are not containers in any meaning.
-They are just accessors to the state.
+What is very important - every state type in the contract is accessed using some name.
+All of those types are not containers, just accessors to the state.
 Do you remember that I told you before, that blockchain is our database?
 And that is correct!
 All those types are just ORM to this database - when we will use them to get actual data from it,